Wiaffaydi/blog/README.md

 # blog
-#This is my firs project
+This is my firs project<br/>
-#I wrote it using a framework django
+I wrote it using a framework django